 Call HKD with Your Work Injury Questions

-The personal injury lawyers at Hecht, Kleeger & Damashek, P.C., have helped New Yorkers recover millions in liability claims.
+The personal injury lawyers at Hecht, Kleeger & Damashek, Personal Injury Lawyers, P.C., have helped New Yorkers recover millions in liability claims.
 We understand that workers’ compensation doesn’t always cover your needs.

 A third-party liability claim can protect your interests as you pursue a workers’ compensation claim.
 HKD can help you navigate the claims process to continue providing for your family.